 Again, anyone involved in SaaS marketing will appreciate the value of audience understanding in reaching a positive sales outcome.
 Interestingly, Slack’s ‘animated graphic’ approach is also used for demonstrating the inner workings of the product.
 There’s a full ‘Demo’ page which looks like it’s been truly painstakingly created – but rather than using a screen recorded video, it uses scrollable graphics, demonstrating the UX and putting motion at the very core of the user-led experience.
 This can be digested at the user’s own pace, back and forth.

 Another factor that’s impossible to overstate in importance is social proof – and the role it plays in developing trust and credibility, influencing purchase decisions.
 Who wants to get stung by a software tool that promises the world only to let you down?

 It’s all good and well saying you can do X, Y and Z – but what’s much more powerful is showing real-life people talking about how you’ve actually done it for them.
-If you haven’t already invested heavily in case studies and testimonials, this should be a priority area for you in late 2020/early 2021.
-(Check out our Testimonials page here.)
+If you haven’t already invested heavily in case studies and testimonials, this should be a priority area for you this year.

 Informational content and webinars

 It’s clear that Slack are committed to supporting users and adding value to their audience.
 Their website features a wealth of webinar content designed to answer pertinent questions and help users get more out of the product.